‘Ant-Man and the Wasp’ buzzes to $76 million debut

 While the first “Ant-Man,” starring Paul Rudd, had a rocky road to release due to a late director change, the rollout of the sequel, directed by Peyton Reed, was smoother.
 Cathleen Taff, head of distribution for Disney, credited a marketing campaign that played up the film as a more modest, funny and light-hearted change-of-pace for Marvel following the grandiosity of “Infinity War.”

-“It came in at the high end of our range and definitely sized-up the sequel,” said Taff.
+“It came in solidly within of our range and definitely sized-up the sequel,” said Taff.

 “Ant-Man and the Wasp,” with a reported production budget of about $160 million, may have performed well enough to firmly establish its place among Marvel’s more main-line superheroes.
 Reviews were good (86 percent fresh on Rotten Tomatoes) and audiences gave it an A-minus CinemaScore.
 Ticket sales overseas added another $85 million.